Clicky

 3. Individuals vs accountancy firms: who should you go for?

-A larger firm with lots of employees will probably have a wider skill set.
+A larger firm with many employees will probably have a wider skill set.
 They’ll be more likely to have worked with contractors before.
-And they may be able to offer you valuable additional services such as financial advice and legal support.
+They may also be able to offer you valuable additional services such as financial advice and legal support.

-A smaller firm or an individual may be able to offer you a more tailored, personal service at lower cost.
+A smaller firm or an individual may be able to offer you a more tailored personal service at a lower cost.

 How will you submit your records and financial information to your contractor accountant?

-Some accountants are old school, so you’ll have to use snail mail or deliver documents personally.
-Others will either ask you to email everything or upload to an online portal, have their own bespoke digital platform, or use third-party accounting software programmes such as Xero, the excellent FreeAgent, or Quickbooks.
+These days, almost all accountants will ask you to upload to an online portal, have their own bespoke digital platform, or use third-party accounting software such as Xero, the excellent FreeAgent, or Quickbooks.

 5. How much do they charge?

-How much accountants charge varies wildly.
-Expect to pay as little as £25 a month, or £100 a month or more.
+The amount accountants charge varies wildly.
+Expect to pay as little as £50 a month or £150 a month or more.

 You should also check what’s included in the fee.
 As a minimum, you should expect it to include: